opencollective/foundation-website/src/sections/action.md

 position: 5
 ---

-## How can grantmakers support the Solidarity Economy?
+## ACTION: How can grantmakers support the Solidarity Economy?

 ### Grantmakers role